Anneef/AnTools/README.md

 ### *i) Wrapper functions for repeated application of a list of commands for each item.*

   Inside the commands,
-   a number of wildcards (~ §) stand in for the wave name, the index of the current wave in the list of waves etc.
+   a number of wildcards (~ §) stand in for the wave name, the index of the current wave in the list of waves etc. Those wildcards are elaborated in the beginning of the code for the respective functions.
    The items that are looped over can be
+  - a list of waves provided directly - with extra options

+    `Xeqt4List("WaveName1; Wavename2;","ExcludeThisName;ExcludeThatNameToo;",Boolean-UseFullPathInCommand,"Cmd1 ~; Cmd2 ~;")`
-  - a list of waves provided directly or by a wave name pattern `Xeqt4WList("NameBegin\*NameEnd","Cmd1 ~; Cmd2 ~;")`
+  - a list of waves provided by a wave name pattern `Xeqt4WList("NameBegin\*NameEnd","Cmd1 ~; Cmd2 ~;")`

   - all traces in a graph `Xeqt4TList("Cmd1 §T§")`